 What are the Most Common Preventable Medical Errors?

 - Medication errors – Considered the most common type of medical error, it is also the most preventable.
 Errors include assigning medication based on inadequate information.
-They can also occur due to lack of current warnings, as well as miscommunications based on poor handwriting.
+They can also occur due to a lack of current warnings, as well as miscommunications based on poor handwriting.
 To avoid this problem, you must understand what you are taking, how much of it, and what you cannot take.

 - Poor communication – The second most common medical error derives from poor communication between doctor and patient, as well as communication between doctor and other health care providers.
-With a plethora of patients to watch over, tests to conduct, as well as lab results and patient history’s to review, the possibility of miscommunication to occur is high.
+With a plethora of patients to watch over, tests to conduct, as well as lab results and patient history’s to review, the possibility of miscommunication occurring is high.
 It is up to you to help the doctor remember every test you have and information in your medical history.

 - Infection – While we expect hospitals to have important sanitation and hygiene measures, they are actually one of the most likely places to receive an infection.
 Given the high amounts of people with various infections visiting every day, workers can become contaminated.
 Be sure to practice effective hygiene and ask your doctor if he or she washed their hands after visiting the last patient.